 The research on software engineering focuses both on technology and its use in business environments.
-The research topics include not only business activities, organisations and innovation, but the group's important expertise lies in technical development as well.
-The research takes into account what we already understand about industrial and commercial environments and the organisational and business questions related to them.
+The research topics include not only business activities, organizations, and innovation, but the group's important expertise lies in technical development as well.